AlineSilvaDev/AlineSilvaDev/README.md

 I'm a undergraduate student of Systems analysis and development at PUC-MG, currently at 3º semester.
 I'm interested specially in IT development areas.
 In my free time I enjoy taking care of my plants and playing with my cat named Bruno.

-Skills: JS / HTML / CSS / C# / Asp.Net
+Skills: JS / HTML / CSS / MySQL / Scrum

 - 🔭 I’m currently working on a mobile app using React Native.
 - 🌱 I’m currently learning Javascript, Nodejs.